lien-nguyen/automate-dev-setup/README.md

 - Ubuntu or WSL (Windows Subsystem for Linux)
 - GNU Make
 - Bash
-- Docker (only required if you want to test the scripts in a container)
+- Docker (only required if you want to test the scripts in a container) - not needed for `make docker`, which installs it
-- For WSL users: Docker Desktop for Windows (installed separately)

 > **Important:** Run the scripts as the user who will use the tools and not as root or another admin user. `pyenv` and Python are installed into `$HOME/.pyenv` and configured in `~/.bashrc`, so they are only available to the user who runs the scripts.
 ---